Photo Credit: © UNHCR / J. Kohler

 Violence in the besieged city of Raqqa has caused a new wave of displacement in Northern Syria.
 Nearly 200,000 people have fled the city this summer.
 Those arriving at the Ein Issa refugee camp north of Raqqa recount harrowing journeys through the desert summer heat.
 Many walked for 12 hours to reach safety.

 UNHCR and its partners are working around the clock in extreme conditions to provide lifesaving assistance to the newly displaced in Ein Issa.
 More people arrive each day.
 An estimated 30,000 to 50,000 people still remain trapped inside Raqqa.
 The situation continues to deteriorate, and food, water, medicine and other essentials are in short supply.

 Above: Amid the heat, a displaced Syrian family finds safety and protection at the Ein Issa camp north of Raqqa.

 Your help is needed…

 Thanks to supporters, UNHCR is still on the ground coordinating a massive refugee response throughout the region and leading efforts to protect and provide shelter for those displaced inside Syria – working across conflict lines to provide critical aid under extremely dangerous circumstances.

-UNHCR is facing a severe shortage in the funds needed to keep millions of refugees and displaced people fleeing violence warm and safe this winter.
+UNHCR is facing a severe shortage in the funds needed to keep millions of refugees and displaced people fleeing violence warm and safe.
 Your gift will help close the gap, and give vulnerable children, women and men hope for a safe future.
 Not just for winter, but every day of the year, around the world.
 Please be generous.